SEFL: A Framework for Generating Synthetic Educational Assignment Feedback with LLM Agents: Limitations

 \section{Limitations}

-\sefl{} relies on synthetically generated assignments and errors, and are not real student submissions, which could have implications.
+We acknowledge that \sefl{} relies on short-form, synthetically generated assignments and errors, which are not real student submissions, and this could have implications.
 Although this approach helps create large datasets, it risks producing feedback unaligned with authentic classroom contexts.
-Our evaluation also uses LLM-based judges, introducing potential biases related to each judge's training data and objectives.
+Our evaluation also utilizes LLM-based judges, which introduces potential biases related to each judge's training data and objectives.
 Lastly, while we focused on short-answer tasks, longer or more domain-specific assignments may require specialized or more diverse synthetic data, which we leave to future work.